-Note that it is not possible in general to immediately identify the global number of a d.o.f., since each process creates finite element spaces only on its own cells and it numbers its d.o.f.s locally, unaware of the other processes.
+Note that it is generally not possible to immediately identify the global number of a d.o.f., since each process creates finite element spaces only on its known (own and halo) cells and it numbers its d.o.f.s locally, unaware of the other processes.
 In PARMOON, the global identification of a d.o.f. is defined according to the global number of the mesh cell in which the d.o.f. is located.
 These global cell numbers are assigned to each cell before decomposing the domain.
-Performing uniform refinements, such a globally unique cell number can easily be given to children cells, too.
-Hence, the globally consistent cell number and a globally consistent local d.o.f. number (within each cell) make it possible to identify each d.o.f. globally.
+Performing only uniform refinements after domain decomposition, such a globally unique cell number can easily be given to children cells, too.
+Hence, the global cell number and a consistent local numbering of the d.o.f.s within each cell enable to identify each d.o.f. globally.

 The communication structure is stored in a class called ParFEMapper, while the communication itself is performed by a class named ParFECommunicator.
 Setting up the ParFEMapper and ParFECommunicator requires some communication itself, and a detailed description of this task is presented in [18].
 In what follows, only an overview of it is given, including a short description of those data fields of ParFEMapper that are relevant when updating the d.o.f.s of a certain master-slave relation, see Table 1.
-Since for all three relations these data fields are corresponding, the interface (IMS) relation is presented as an example.
+The interface (IMS) relation is presented as an example.
+For the two other relations, the data fields are defined in a similar way.

-For the IMS update, the ParFECommunicator wraps a call to the MPI function MPI_Alltoallv, where every process may send a different set of values of the same type (MPI_DOUBLE in this case) to each other process.
-To control the MPI_Alltoallv call, the ParFEMapper stores the following data, where mpi_size is the total number of processes and nInterfaceSlaves is the number of interface slaves local to process P.
+For the IMS update, the ParfeCommunicator wraps a call to the MPI function MPI_Alltoallv, where every process may send a different set of values of the same type (MPI_DOUBLE in this case) to each other process.
+To control the MPI_Alltoallv call, the ParfeMapper stores the following data, where mpi_size is the total number of processes and nInterfaceSlaves is the number of interface slaves local to process P.

 - int sendBufIMS is the send buffer, filled with the values of all interface masters, each one possibly appearing more than once, which will then be sent to the other processes.
-Its total length equals the sum over all values of sendCountsIMS. - int sendCountsIMS is an array of size mpi_size.
+Its total length equals the sum over all values of sendCountsIMS. - ullet int sendCountsIMS is an array of size mpi_size.
 It lists how many values P has to send to each process. - int sendDisplIMS is the send displacement, an array of size mpi_size.
 It stores where in the array sendBufIMS the message for a certain process starts.
-In PARMOON there are neither overlaps nor gaps, so sendDisplIMS[i] holds the sum of sendCountsIMS[0] to sendCountsIMS[i-1]. - int recvBufIMS is the receive buffer, which will be filled with sent values from the other processes in the communication routine.
+In PARMOON there are neither overlaps nor gaps, so sendDisplIMS[i] holds the sum of sendCountsIMS[0] to sendCountsIMS[i-

+- int recvBufIMS is the receive buffer, which will be filled with sent values from the other processes in the communication routine.
 Its size equals nInterfaceSlaves. - int recvCountsIMS is an array of size mpi_size.
 It lists how many values are to be received from each process.
 The sum of its values is nInterfaceSlaves. - int recvDisplIMS is the receive displacement.
 Like for int send-DisplIMS there are neither gaps nor overlaps.